Noronha hotspot: Caribbean and North America

 If the Noronha hotspot is allowed to wander in the mantle, it is possible to reconstruct a path where it runs through Louisiana, Florida and the Bahamas between 180 and 150 million years ago.
 In that case the Bahamas may be a subsided volcanic ridge with corals atop of it.
 If the hotspot did not wander, it would have passed underneath Cuba and Hispaniola instead, with Cuba above the hotspot 160-140 million years ago.

 Before 170 million years ago the hotspot was beneath Texas and Louisiana leaving no traces (maybe it was not active before then).
 If it followed a more southerly path, it may have been involved in the formation of the Gulf of Mexico.

 Alternatively, if it passed farther east it may be identical with the "Newark plume" that is considered responsible for the Central Atlantic Magmatic Province; generally speaking the position of the North America Plate is fairly uncertain before 130 million years ago.
 The Cape Verde hotspot may also be related to the Central Atlantic Magmatic Province.
 The opening of the central Atlantic Ocean may be the consequence of the activity of either hotspot.

 Alternative theories

-One problem with the hotspot theory is that the geochronology of the Fernando de Noronha and mainland Brazil volcanics are not necessarily consistent with a mantle plume, much of the volcanic activity in both regions was contemporaneous for example.
+The Noronha hotspot does not have all the features one would expect from a hotspot.
+The geochronology of the Fernando de Noronha and mainland Brazil volcanics are not necessarily consistent with a mantle plume, much of the volcanic activity in both regions was contemporaneous for example.
 Further, seismic tomography has not imaged a mantle plume, although isolated seismic anomalies may reflect the existence of the hotspot.
-There are also geochemical problems.
+There are also geochemical problems but the composition of xenoliths in Noronha rocks is consistent with their derivation from a mantle plume.
 Several alternate theories have been proposed: